Sudarshan7a/dsa_progress/linked list/linked_list_progress.md

     - **String method**: Built a string and compared with reverse.
     - **Stack method**: Pushed all values to stack, then compared while popping.
     - **Two-pointer method**: Compared nodes from both ends moving inward.
+  - **Move Tail to Head** _(Medium)_
+    - Found the last node and second-to-last node.
+    - Detached last node by making `second_to_last.next = None`.
+    - Linked last node to old head and updated head pointer.
+    - Key check: Only perform if list length ≥ 2.
+  - **Sum Two Linked Lists** _(Medium–Hard)_
+    - Each list stores digits in reverse order (e.g., 5 → 6 → 3 = 365).
+    - Used two pointers and carry variable.
+    - At each step: got digit values, calculated sum, extracted new digit as `sum % 10`, updated carry as `sum // 10`.
+    - Handled three scenarios: both lists active, one list remaining, final carry.

 ---